 Reduced Project Delivery Delays: To reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through eliminating delays in the project development and delivery process, including reducing regulatory burdens and improving agencies’ work practices.

 WMSRDC continues to coordinate with our local, state, and federal partners to implement performance-based planning.
-This involves coordination with the Michigan Department of Transportation throughout the development of state targets, evaluation of regional performance data, committee deliberation and decision-making regarding WMSRDC’s support of state targets or establishment of our own, and continuous evaluation of progress.
+This involves coordination with the Michigan Department of Transportation throughout the development of state targets, evaluation of regional performance data, committee deliberation and decision-making regarding WMSRDC’s support of state targets or establishment of the MPO’s own targets, and continuous evaluation of progress.